jss367/jss367.github.io/_posts/2015-01-26-Python-Notes-II.md

     print("I don't even know what you did wrong")
 ```

-    If you provide two integers, I will devide one by the other
+    If you provide two integers, I will devide the first by the second
-    Give me a number: 2
+    Give me a number: 00
     Give me another: 0
     Can't divide by zero